Whether it’s CS:GO, Overwatch, or PUGB, shooters are incredibly competitive and thus require a solid array of gaming

-This list is hand-picked with the highest user rated FPS focused mice on the market.
+This list is hand-picked with the highest user-rated FPS-focused mice on the market.
 Making the ones to make that it on this list the best of the best.
-In addition, this list will not be chronological, seeing as the mice that actually made it onto this list are all brilliant, and each is better than the other in different ways.
-And therefore your own preference is very important, so we will try to highlight each mice strengths and weaknesses.
-In order to make it easy for you to find the one that fits your personal playstyle.
+Also, this list is not chronological, seeing as the mice that made it onto this list are all brilliant, and each is better than the other in different ways.
+And therefore, your own preference is significant, so we will try to highlight each mouse’s strengths and weaknesses.
+To make it easy for you to find the one that fits your playstyle.

-We have focused mainly on these 4 key factors when reviewing these products.
+We have focused mainly on these four key factors when reviewing these products.

 Performance – Some mice with worse specifications sometimes outperform ones with better specifications.
 Therefore the actual performance of the gaming mouse is a crucial factor to consider.

 Specifications/features – In FPS games, speed and accuracy are insanely important.
-So, of course, the actual specifications on the mouse are very important.
+So, of course, the actual specifications of the mouse are essential.

-Quality – This is obviously strongly connected to the price factor.
-But some people simply don’t care that much about the price, as long as the quality is top-notch.
+Quality – This is strongly connected to the price factor.
+But some people don’t care that much about the price, as long as the quality is top-notch.

 Value for money – As with any other product, price matters.
 And it’s important, how much value you get for your hard-earned money.

-These factors are clearly not the only significant factors to consider.
+These factors are not the only significant factors to consider.
 We are trying to look at everything bad and good with every gaming mouse.
-Those 4 are just the most crucial to their final rating.
+Those four are just the most crucial to their final rating.

 After any testing period of products, there will be a number of them that almost deserve a spot on the list but don’t quite make it.
-These are the mice we tested for fps gaming but didn’t quite make the list.
+These are the mice we tested for fps gaming but didn’t quite make a list.